iNaturalistUK

 Account Settings > Account – use the drop down arrows under iNaturalist Network Affiliation to select iNaturalist United Kingdom

 Licensing your content gives anyone the legal right to use it without asking your permission if they abide by the terms of the licence.
 In the UK biodiversity data is used by local environmental record centres, conservation groups, research organisations, government bodies and many others.
-If you want your data to be used fully in research and local decision-making we encourage users to update their licence settings.
+If you want your data to be used fully in research and local decision-making we encourage users to update their licence settings to CC0 or CC-BY.
 Currently the default setting, (CC-BY-NC) set by iNaturalist.org, means that those records may not be useable.
 Please note on occasions it is also possible for some users, when setting up an account, to not assign any licence.
 Again, these records are not useable.

 Within account settings on the website, you can select the licence you want to give to your sightings and photos.